Fliplet/fliplet-cli/docs/Rate-limiting-for-API.md

+---
+description: If you’re integrating your app or service with Fliplet APIs, you should be mindful in relation to how frequent your requests are hitting our APIs.
+Our infrastructure is set up to automatically throttle down and rate limit requests depending on how frequently they are made.
+---

 # Rate limiting for APIs

 If you're integrating your app or service with Fliplet APIs, you should be mindful in relation to how frequent your requests are hitting our APIs.